fmerg/pymerkle/USAGE.md

 creates an empty Merkle-tree with default configurations: hash algorithm _SHA256_, encoding type _UTF-8_ and defense against second-preimage attack _activated_.
 It is equivalent to:

 ```python
 tree = merkle_tree(hash_type='sha256', encoding='utf-8', security=True)
 ```

-To create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ just write:
+For example, in order to create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ write:

 ```python
 tree = merkle_tree(hash_type='sha512', encoding='utf-32')